ropensci/roweb3/content/blog/2025-12-15-better-code/index.md

   - tech notes
 params:
   doi: "10.59350/98899-51c03"
-rmd_hash: fa95fc38b4b7df57
+rmd_hash: 1b66f37804fc5423

 ---

 We are experiencing a programming revolution, with the democratization of artificial intelligence...
 But also with the creation and improvement of more old-school tools to improve your code: local, free, deterministic.
-In this post, we will introduce you to Air, a tool for formatting R code automatically and almost instantly; lintr, an R package that detects more and more reasons to improve your code; flir, an R package that not only detects some of lintr's checks faster, but also repairs them automatically, and like lintr lets you set your own preferences; jarl, a CLI that is a linter.
+In this post, we will introduce you to Air, a tool for formatting R code automatically and almost instantly; lintr, an R package that detects more and more reasons to improve your code; jarl, a fast CLI tool to find and automatically fix lints; flir, an R package to efficiently rewrite patterns of code, either built-in ones or custom ones.
 With these four wonderful tools, you can effortlessly improve your code, your colleagues' code... and even code proposed by AI.
 With a bit more effort, you might even internalize best practice and write better code from the get go in the future!

 <div class="highlight">